Liggin2019/Ligg.SeqExec/README.md

    i.e., if your .exe file name is LgSeqExec1.exe, an encrypted text of 'LgSeqExec1^0' or 'LgSeqExec1^1' or 'LgSeqExec1^2'... is your [StartPolicy].
 'LgSeqExec1^0' means has no start password; 'LgSeqExec1^1' to 'LgSeqExec1^n' means has start password.
    Run case 5, to get an encrypted text.

-### Following is the function description of each case:

 ## Cases
 0. Case0: .exe file: LgSeqExec.exe; .ini file: .\LgSeqExec.ini---Directly run an outside .exe file based on .netFx 4, but  your .net Framework on your machine is below 4, the outside application will pop up a error message.